Overcoming Anxiety the Feelgood Way

 Overcoming anxiety is the exception!
 I've been there, done it!
 What I teach others to do is what I did for myself.

-- I specialised in treating anxiety-related disorders for over 40 years.
+- As a clinical psychologist I specialised in treating anxiety-related disorders for over 40 years.
 For the first 15 or so of those years, plus another 15 when growing up, I battled with anxiety issues and panics myself.

 - In the early 1970's I was well aware that none of the approaches being used to treat anxiety would work for me to overcome my own and I came up with several tricks that got me by, but which didn't cure me.